Paragraphs highlighted in green indicate diagrams or tables that can be shared in the “Case exhibits” section.

-Mr. Müller asks you to briefly explain which optimization levers are generally useful in addition to global sourcing in order to reduce procurement costs.
+Mr. Müller asks you to briefly explain which optimization levers are conceivable in addition to global sourcing in order to reduce procurement costs.

-This task primarily serves to facilitate the introduction to the topic of purchasing in a free discussion.
+The primary purpose of this task is to facilitate the introduction to the topic of purchasing in a free discussion.
 Here the candidate could name a variety of different purchasing levers.

 - Specification: Standardization, simplification, redesign

-- Procurement: Supplier portfolio (selection, development of suppliers, number, alternative services), tender frequency, framework agreements, claim management, renegotiation
+- Procurement: Supplier portfolio (selection, development of suppliers, number, alternative services), tender frequency, framework agreements, complaint management, renegotiation

-- Execution: Supplier partnerships/workshops/involvement, supply chain optimization, inventory management
+- Execution: Supplier partnerships/workshops/integration, supply chain optimization, inventory management

 Task 2: Procurement costs

-In order to prioritize the individual procurement areas, Mr. Müller would like to know which of the following procurement costs you could influence most effectively.
-To which area can the optimization lever "Global Sourcing" be applied the best?
+In order to prioritize the individual procurement areas, Mr. Müller would like to know which of the following procurement costs you can best influence.
+To which area can the optimization lever "Global Sourcing" best be applied?

 Exhibit 1 can be shared with the interviewee.